Each address is permitted two (2) sales each year, lasting as long as three (3) consecutive days.

 Please be sure to have the pole number or the nearest physical address for the light that is out.
 You can also call NIPSCO directly at 1-800-464-7726

-Residents may visit City Hall to pay on water and sewer bills, as well as city permits.
+Residents may visit City Hall to pay on water and sewer bills or you can Pay Online, as well as city permits.
 The city does not collect property taxes – landowners should contact the Elkhart County Treasurer’s office 574-535-6759, for more information and payment locations.

 Yes, Nappanee city government strongly endorses Indiana’s Open-Door Law.
 During many meetings, public comment is taken on any issue; Plan Commission and the Board of Zoning Appeals have guidelines for accepting comments at public hearings on specific land-use requests.